-- (1) when class of a vessel has been suspended for a period of six(6) months.
-A longer suspension period may be granted when the vessel is not trading as in cases of lay-up, awaiting disposition in case of a casualty or attendance for reinstatement. - (2) when the vessel is reported as a constructive total loss. - (3) when the vessel is lost. - (4) when the vessel is reported scrapped. - (5) when the Surveyor reports that the vessel has not complied with the Rules of the Society as regards surveys to maintain the classification specified in Ch 2, 103. - (6) When a ship is detained following a Port State Control inspection with serious deficiencies found (2021) - (7) When a ship for which statutory certificates have been withdrawn by the relevant Administration or a ship is operating with no certificate of ship's nationality without any special reason (2021)

-- (A) A ship that violates or is doubtful of violating sanctions, prohibitions, or restrictions imposed by a nation, international or supranational organizations.
-(2022) - (B) When it is judged that the Society may lose social credibility or be exposed to other negative situations due to a ship or shipowner.
+- 1. The classification may be withdrawn under the approval of the Classification Committee. - (1) when class of a vessel has been suspended for a period of six(6) months.
+A longer suspension period may be granted when the vessel is not trading as in cases of lay-up, awaiting disposition in case of a casualty or attendance for reinstatement. - (2) when the vessel is reported as a constructive total loss. - (3) when the vessel is lost. - (4) when the vessel is reported scrapped. - (5) when the Surveyor reports that the vessel has not complied with the Rules of the Society as regards surveys to maintain the classification specified in Ch 2, 103. - (6) When a ship is detained following a Port State Control inspection with serious deficiencies found (2021) - (7) When a ship for which statutory certificates have been withdrawn by the relevant Administration or a ship is operating with no certificate of ship's nationality without any special reason (2021) - (8) A ship that violates or is doubtful of violating sanctions, prohibitions, or restrictions imposed by a nation, international or supranational organizations.
+(2022) - (9) When it is judged that the Society may lose social credibility or be exposed to other negative situations due to a ship or shipowner.
 (2022) - 2.
 Notwithstanding Par 1, the class may be withdrawn from the Society in consequence of a request from the Owner.